vitalitylearning2021/quadratureCUDA/index.md

         d_f[tidx] = (h / 3.f) * coeff * sin(2.f * pi_f * x);}
     ```

-    In the `preparationKernel()` kernel, each thread is in charge of
-    computing a different element of the sequence
-    ([\[compositeCUB\]](#compositeCUB)).
-In particular, each thread
-    first checks if the thread ID is even or odd, so that `coeff` is set
-    to `2` or `4`.
-If the thread ID corresponds to the first or last
-    element of the sequence, then `coeff` is set to `1`.
-Finally, the
-    sequence element is computed according to the integrand value at the
-    corresponding sample location `x`.
+    In the `preparationKernel()` kernel, each thread is in charge of computing a different element of the sequence [\[22\]](#compositeCUB).
+In particular, each thread first checks if the thread ID is even or odd, so that `coeff` is set to `2` or `4`.
+If the thread ID corresponds to the first or last element of the sequence, then `coeff` is set to `1`.
+Finally, the sequence element is computed according to the integrand value at the corresponding sample location `x`.

-  - The integrand function is hard-wired in the customized CUDA kernel
-    above, but, of course, more elegant solutions are possible.
-    Essentially, the code consists of invoking the `preparationKernel()`
-    kernel function as:
+  - The integrand function is hard-wired in the customized CUDA kernel above, but, of course, more elegant solutions are possible.
+Essentially, the code consists of invoking the `preparationKernel()` kernel function as:

     ``` c++
     preparationKernel << <iDivUp(N, BLOCKSIZE), BLOCKSIZE >> >
         (d_f, a, h, N);
     ```

-    Following the `preparationKernel()` invocation, global memory space
-    for a single `float` is allocated as:
+    Following the `preparationKernel()` invocation, global memory space for a single `float` is allocated as:

     ``` c++
     float *d_s; CubDebugExit(cudaMalloc(&d_s, sizeof(float)));
     ```

-    This is needed since, differently from Thrust, CUB returns a
-    reduction result stored on the device, rather than on the host.
+    This is needed since, differently from Thrust, CUB returns a reduction result stored on the device, rather than on the host.
-    It is now time to reduce the sequence
-    ([\[compositeCUB\]](#compositeCUB)).
-This is achieved using
+    It is now time to reduce the sequence [\[22\]](#compositeCUB).
+This is achieved using `cub::DeviceReduce::Sum`
-    `cub::DeviceReduce::Sum`

     ``` c++
     float *d_temp_storage = nullptr;